Schizotypal Personality Disorder

 People with schizotypal personality disorder are less in touch with reality, and their thought and speech are more disorganized than occurs in other personality disorders.
 However, thoughts and behavior are not as unusual and out of touch with reality as in schizophrenia.

-Schizotypal personality disorder occurs in about 1 to 2% of the general population.
-It is less likely to resolve or lessen as people age than most personality disorders.
+Schizotypal personality disorder occurs in almost 4% of the general population in the United States.
+It may be slightly more common among men.
+Schizotypal personality disorder is less likely to resolve or lessen as people age than most personality disorders.

 Other disorders are often also present.
 Over half of people with schizotypal personality disorder have had at least one episode of major depressive disorder, and 30 to 50% of them have major depressive disorder when schizotypal personality disorder is diagnosed.
-These people often also have a substance abuse disorder.
+These people often also have a substance-use disorder.

 Genes are thought to have an important role in the development of schizotypal personality disorder.
 It is more common among first-degree relatives (parents, siblings, and children) of people who have schizophrenia or another psychotic disorder.